This article was updated on August 6, 2021

-Before you begin a marketing campaign, it’s crucial you know what your unique value proposition is to customers.
-As Forbes notes:
+Before you begin a marketing campaign, it's crucial you know what your unique value proposition is to potential clients.

-If you work in a competitive field, consider [finding a niche].
+If you work in a competitive field, consider finding a niche.
+That can include anything from specializing in equipping outdoor spaces with electrical capabilities to kitchen remodels in smaller homes.
 You can carve out a space for yourself in an untapped market.
-Even better, you’ll stand out among competitors that are focused on providing the same services as everyone else.
+Even better, you'll stand out among competitors that are focused on providing the same services as everyone else.

-As you might imagine, marketing for electrical contractors will differ from marketing for construction companies.
-So, if you wish to find the right audience, you must tailor your outreach efforts by clearly explaining why they should be employing you.
+As you might imagine, marketing for electrical contractors will differ from marketing for a construction company.
+If you wish to find the right audience, tailor your outreach efforts by clearly explaining why they should be hiring you.
 In order to do this, take the time to consider the following questions: